Milad-Akarie/auto_route_library/README.md

     );
 ```

-Next we use an `AutoRouteAware` mixin which is a  `RouteAware` mixin with tab support to provided the needed listeners then subscribe to our `AutoRouteObserver`.
+Next we use an `AutoRouteAware` mixin, which is a `RouteAware` mixin with tab support, to provide the needed listeners.
+Then we subscribe to our `AutoRouteObserver`.
 ```dart
 class BooksListPage extends State<BookListPage> with AutoRouteAware {
    AutoRouteObserver? _observer;